#ZeroCall24 Frequently Asked Questions

 What happens after submitting a nomination?

-Once #ZeroCall24 closes on the deadline of June 18, 2023, the selection process begins.
+Once #ZeroCall24 has been closed, the selection process begins.
 It is a multi-step process that involves thousands of people worldwide - the entire Zero Project Team and many members of the global Zero Project Network: